Samueldial/PythonDocStudying/README.md

-# Studying Python for the documentation.
+# Studying Python from the documentation.

 I'll use this repository to save some examples from there.